AdobeDocs/campaign-classic.en/help/platform/using/creating-filters.md

   Select the **[!UICONTROL Do not restrict the filter]** option if you want to stop the user from overriding this filter.

-  This option is enabled for "Recipients of a delivery" and "Recipients of deliveries belonging to a folder" filters offered in the delivery wizard that cannot be overloaded.
+  This option is enabled for "Recipients of a delivery" and "Recipients of deliveries belonging to a folder" filters offered in the delivery assistant that cannot be overloaded.

   ![](assets/s_ncs_user_filter_advanced_param.png)